CR6Community/CR-6-touchscreen/src/README.md

 **flash_failed2.jpg** shows that the firmware does not recognize the version of the TFT.
 The LED near the hotend will also keep flashing on and off.

 ![Flashing of touch screen failed](flash_failed2.jpg)

+## Troubleshooting

+Follow the instruction in "What does an unsuccessful flash look like".

+### My touch screen is garbled, pages are shown partially or the screen stops responding

+If the screen stops responding or is not displaying properly, try reflashing the firmware using a __different__ SD card.

+Check this issue for more information: https://github.com/CR6Community/Marlin/issues/188